-A mentor, someone whom you trust and is typically a more senior- ranking individual at work, allows you to share your wins and seek feedback on challenging issues so you gain experiential advice.
+A mentor, someone whom you trust and who is typically a more senior-ranking individual at work, allows you to share your wins and seek feedback on challenging issues so you gain experiential advice.
 My mentor, Liz, heard me speak during several important teleconferences.
 She mentioned that I constantly referred to “the leadership” when I spoke and what we as a team had to do to challenge or support them.
 What’s wrong with that?
 Well, the truth was that I was actually part of the leadership team.
-By excluding myself from the group in my discussions I came across as a victim.
-Liz asked whether I felt like a leader, and my honest response at the time was “not really.”
+By excluding myself from the group in my discussions, I came across as a victim.
+Liz asked whether I felt like a leader, and my honest response at the time was, “Not really.”
 Thank goodness our conversations were confidential—what if anyone else knew my response?
-In many ways I thought I still needed to achieve the most senior organizational rank to really be a leader.
+In many ways, I thought I still needed to achieve the most senior organizational rank to really be a leader.

 I gave the situation and her feedback some thought, as her opinion was always worth listening to and considering.
 My attitude was actually sabotaging my career and limiting my opportunity for advancement—and I needed to change it.
 The quality of my leadership really mattered to me.
 Once I acknowledged the problem, I developed a plan to address it.
 I asked Liz and a few other colleagues to monitor how I spoke in subsequent meetings and to give me feedback.
 I wanted to know when my words and message came across with a victim mentality.

-My plan was to focus my thoughts on my own leadership style and to change my behavior and take ownership of it so I demonstrated true leadership qualities.
-During discussions I started to listen better and tried to understand the position and perspective of the others involved in the conversation.
-I also worked to improve my own communication style when speaking directly with colleagues and supervisors and especially during teleconferences, when the element of body language is removed.
+My plan was to focus my thoughts on my own leadership style, change my behavior, and take ownership of it so I demonstrated true leadership qualities.
+During discussions, I started to listen better and tried to understand the position and perspective of the others involved in the conversation.
+I also worked to improve my own communication style when speaking directly with colleagues and supervisors, especially during teleconferences, when the element of body language is removed.
 Most importantly, I worked hard to truly believe and to internalize that I was a leader.

 I still remind myself daily that I am a leader.
 I usually believe it.